-Patellar tendonitis — also called jumper’s knee — is a common overuse injury in athletes.
-It happens when the tendons connecting the kneecap to the shinbone become inflamed and painful.
+Patellar tendonitis — also called jumper’s knee — is a type of knee tendon pain.
+It happens when the tendons connecting the kneecap to the shinbone become inflamed from overuse.

 Repetitive motions, such as running and jumping, can aggravate the tendons connecting the kneecap and shinbone.
 When these tendons undergo repetitive strain, a person can develop tendonitis.
 This is a common condition that causes pain in an injured tendon.